Matthew4335/MLProject/MidtermReport.md

 ## Methods

-The first methods are team decided to use were StndardScalar for scaling the data, PCA for data preprocessing, and and a Logistic Regression model for predictions.
+The first methods our team decided to use were StandardScalar for scaling the data, PCA for data preprocessing, and a Logistic Regression model for predictions.

 ### Data Preprocessing

-The dataset we are using for our project is a Kaggle dataset, with players stats beginning in 1947, and continuing for every season up to 2024.
+The dataset we are using for our project is a Kaggle dataset, with player stats beginning in 1947, and continuing for every season up to 2024.
 The dataset contains statistics for 31000 players.
 This data came in the form of several CSV files, each containing many different features.
 We began processing our data by combining the stats for each player across all of these files into a single Pandas dataframe.
-Additonally, we added the stats for the team the player played for to their row of the dataframe.
+Additionally, we added the stats for the team the player played on to their row of the dataframe.

 #### Data Cleaning